 Health Indicator Report of Arthritis and Poor Mental Health

-Percentage of Utah Adults With Diagnosed Arthritis Reporting Seven or More Days of Poor Mental Health in the Past 30 Days by Age and Sex, 2012
+Percentage of Utah Adults With Diagnosed Arthritis Reporting Seven or More Days of Poor Mental Health in the Past 30 Days by Age and Sex, 2015-2017 Combined Years

 Data SourceUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health

-DefinitionIndividuals who report doctor-diagnosed arthritis and seven or more days when their mental health was not good during the past 30 days are considered to have arthritis and poor mental health.
+DefinitionIndividuals with arthritis who reported having poor mental health defined as seven or more days when their mental health was not good during the past 30 days.

 NumeratorNumber of survey respondents who reported doctor-diagnosed arthritis and seven or more days when their mental health was not good in the past 30 days.